Limmen/gym-idsgame/experiments/training/v4/minimal_defense/tabular_q_learning/README.md

-# Experiment `random_defense-v4`_`tabular_q_learning`
+# Experiment `minimal_defense-v4`_`tabular_q_learning`

-This is an experiment in the `random_defense-v4` environment.
+This is an experiment in the `minimal_defense-v4` environment.
-An environment where the defender is following a random defense policy.
+An environment where the defender is following the `defend_minimal` defense policy.
+The `defend_minimal` policy entails that the defender will always defend the attribute with the minimal value out of all of its neighbors.

-This experiment trains an attacker agent using tabular q-learning to act optimally in the given environment and defeat the random defender.
+This experiment trains an attacker agent using tabular q-learning to act optimally in the given environment and defeat the defender.

 The network configuration of the environment is as follows: